waynedog74/content/README.md

 Link You Today is a news, doc, tuto, ... agregator about Free/Libre Software/Technology.

-I want to build the most wonderful and useful resource about Free Software / Free
+I want to build the most wonderful and useful resource about Free/Libre Software/Technology

 It's based on the marvelous [Hugo](https://gohugo.io/overview/introduction/) static site generator